 In most cases, glaucoma is treated by lowering the intraocular pressure (pressure inside of the eye).
 Because glaucoma may not affect the central vision until late in the disease process, it has been called the sneak thief of vision.
 Those at risk for glaucoma include anyone with a family history of glaucoma, those with myopia (near-sightedness), the elderly, and African Americans.
 The only way to be sure that you are unaffected by glaucoma is to undergo a comprehensive eye examination.

-The physicians of Weill Cornell Eye Associates are available for comprehensive ophthalmic care (including glaucoma screening) and can additionally provide expert medical and surgical glaucoma care.
+The physicians of the Israel Englander Department of Ophthalmology are available for comprehensive ophthalmic care (including glaucoma screening) and can additionally provide expert medical and surgical glaucoma care.

 Minimally Invasive Glaucoma Surgery (MIGS)

-Minimally invasive glaucoma surgery is now being offered at Weill-Cornell/New York Presbyterian Hospital and Weill Cornell Eye Associates.
+Minimally invasive glaucoma surgery is now being offered at Weill-Cornell/New York Presbyterian Hospital and the Israel Englander Department of Ophthalmology.

 For patients with glaucoma, elevated intraocular pressure can, over time, result in vision loss.
 Fortunately, for many patients with glaucoma, the daily use of eyedrops will slow or stop the disease.
 Traditional glaucoma surgeries including trabeculectomy and tube shunt procedures are typically reserved for patients who are at risk of severe vision loss from glaucoma.